Fistulas

 Anal fistula

-To see where the fistula is in relation to the sphincter muscles, you may have the following tests:
+To see where the fistula is in relation to the sphincter muscles, you may also have the following tests:

 Bowel to bladder fistula